apache/drill/_docs/manage-drill/configuration-options/020-memory-allocation.md

 Drillbit startup script located in `<drill_installation_directory>/conf/drill- env.sh`.

-**Note:** If this parameter is not set, the limit depends on the amount of available system memory.
+{% include startnote.html %}If this parameter is not set, the limit depends on the amount of available system memory.{% include endnote.html %}

 After you edit `<drill_installation_directory>/conf/drill-env.sh`, [restart the Drillbit